Weird Questions Asked During A Job Interview

 If your response runs along the lines of asking someone else what the answer is, or a mere I don’t know (or I don’t really care), good luck getting a phone call back.

+Quick!
 How many penguins would it take to surround the North Pole?
 And give 2 standard deviations from your answer (Goldman Sachs).

 Your Grasp of concepts